The classic Moscow mule is a favorite for a reason! It’s the perfect simple summer cocktail with it’s fizzy, spicy & refreshing ginger lime flavor!

 - To get a little fancy, garnish with a sprig of mint and serve.

-How to serve this Moscow Mule for a crowd:
+How to serve this cocktail to a crowd:

 If you are having a party and you want to serve this Moscow mule cocktail to your guests, here are a few tips: